 - Become a member of Seton Hill's Collegiate Chapter of the National Association of Music Education.

-- experience all of the benefits of our Apple Distinguished School, including an Apple Laptop and iPad for all full-time freshmen
+- experience all of the benefits of our Apple Distinguished School, including a MacBook Air laptop for all full-time freshmen

 100% Placement for Seton Hill Music Education Graduates!

 All of Seton Hill’s May 2016 graduates moved forward by accepting scholarships and assistantships for graduate studies and/or positions as music educators in schools throughout the country.
 Where will a degree in music education from Seton Hill take you?

 Seton Hill University's Music Program offers a full range of large and specialized ensembles, in which all music majors are involved.
 Most ensembles are also open to non-music majors.

 Seton Hill's award-winning Career and Professional Development Center (CPDC) will work with you, you professors and local, regional and national employers to prepare you with the career preparation skills, internship opportunities and placement services that you need - as a student and after you graduate.

 As a student in Seton Hill University's Music Education Program, you will work with skilled faculty from both the School of Visual and Performing Arts and the School of Education and Applied Social Sciences.
 Your professors will have a wide variety of experiences in different instruments and ensembles.